-2 Use the multiplexed scale and position knobs just to the right of the [Math] key to re-size and re-position the math waveform.
+2 Use the multiplexed scale and position knobs above and below the [Math] key to re-size and re-position the math waveform.

-NOTE Math Scale and Offset are Set Automatically
+Math Scale and Offset are Set Automatically

 Any time the currently displayed math function definition is changed, the function is automatically scaled for optimum vertical scale and offset.
 If you manually set scale and offset for a function, select a new function, then select the original function, the original function will be automatically rescaled.